Interpretable agent communication from scratch (with a generic visual processor emerging on the side)

 The typical setup is that of a referential, or discriminative, communication game.
 In the simplest scenario, which we adopt here, an agent, the Sender, sees one input (the target) and it sends a discrete symbol to another agent, the Receiver, that sees an array of items including the target, and has to point to the latter for communication to be deemed successful.
 Importantly, task success is the only training objective; the communication protocol emerges purely as a by-product of game-playing, without any direct supervision on the symbol-transmission channel.

 In one of the earliest papers in this line of research, Lazaridou et al.~\cite{Lazaridou:etal:2017} used images from ImageNet \citep{deng:etal:2009} as input to the discrimination game; Havrylov and Titov \cite{havrylov:titov:2017} used MSCOCO \citep{lin:etal:2014}; and Evtimova et al.~\cite{evtimova:etal:2018} used animal images from Flickr.
-While they used natural images, all these studies were limited to small sets of carefully selected object categories.
+While they relied on natural images, all these studies were limited to small sets of carefully selected object categories.
 Moreover, in all these works, the agents processed images with convolutional networks pretrained on supervised object recognition.
-While this sped up learning, it also meant that all the proposed systems \textit{de facto} relied on the large amount of human annotated data used for CNN training.
+While this sped up learning, it also meant that all the proposed systems \textit{de facto} relied on the large amount of human annotated data used for object recognition training.
 Lazaridou et al.~\cite{Lazaridou:etal:2018} and Choi et al.~\cite{choi:etal:2018} dispensed with pre-trained CNNs, but they used synthetically generated geometric shapes as inputs.

 Results on the interpretability of symbols in games with realistic inputs have generally been mixed.
 Indeed, Bouchacourt and Baroni \cite{Bouchacourt:Baroni:2018} showed that, after training Lazaridou et al.~\cite{Lazaridou:etal:2017}'s networks on real pictures, the networks could use the learned protocol to successfully communicate about blobs of Gaussian noise, suggesting that their code (also) denoted low-level image features, differently from the general semantic categories that words in human language refer to.
-In part for this reason, recent work tends to focus on controlled symbolic inputs, where it is easier to detect degenerate communication strategies, rather than attempting to learn communication ``in the wild'' \citep[e.g.,][]{kottur:etal:2017,chaabouni:etal:2019,chaabouni:etal:2020}.
+In part for this reason, recent work tends to focus on controlled symbolic inputs, where it is easier to detect degenerate communication strategies \citep[e.g.,][]{kottur:etal:2017,chaabouni:etal:2019,chaabouni:etal:2020}.